 get the grid view by default – Sight 1.0.1 Wpshower Theme

 So I figured it out myself.
-Only took me a couple of hours and a lot of trial and error to get there.
+It took me a couple of hours and a lot of trial and error to get there.

 <a href="javascript: void(0);" id="mode"<?php if ($_COOKIE['mode'] == 'list') echo ' class="flip"'; ?>></a>